Exploring the Benefits of the Selva de Urundel Project

 Environmental Health

-Improvement plans for waste management are continuously implemented, promoting the reduction of waste burning and pruning debris to minimize fire risk and improve air quality.
-Local recycling cooperatives receive active support, and composting practices are encouraged.
+Continuous improvement plans in waste management are implemented, evaluating their successes and addressing multiple challenges that lead to their modification and enhancement.
+The reduction of waste and pruning residue burning is promoted to minimize fire risks and improve air quality.
+Active support is provided to a local recycling cooperative, and composting practices are encouraged.

 A garden on land provided on loan by the CAISSA company, continuously supported and assisted by the project